ghoomfrog/universe/computer science/compressed chunk image format.md

 ## Padding Bits

-Padding bits are indirectly sequenced into groups of three that act as tags for the following chunks outside their current group.
-Padding bit tags take precedence over tags inside full difference chunks.
+Padding bits are non-contiguously sequenced into groups of three that act as tags for the following chunks outside their current group.
+Padding bit tags take precedence over regular tags inside full difference chunks.